-MABAS is a unique organization in that every MABAS participant agency has signed the same contract with their 1,000 plus counterpart MABAS agencies.
-As a MABAS agency, you agree to: standards of operation, incident command, minimal equipment staffing, safety and on-scene terminology.
-MABAS agencies, regardless of their geopolitical origin, are able to work together seamlessly on any emergency scene.
+Every MABAS participant agency has signed the same contract with their 1,100 plus counterpart MABAS agencies.
+MABAS agencies agree to: standards of operation, incident command, minimal equipment staffing, fireground safety, and on-scene terminology.
+MABAS agencies are able to work together seamlessly on any emergency scene.
 All MABAS agencies operate on a common radio frequency (IFERN) and are activated for response through pre-designed “run” cards each participating agency designs and tailors to meet their local risk need.
 MABAS also provides mutual aid station coverage to a stricken community when their fire/EMS resources are committed to an incident for an extended period.

-As a MABAS member agency, your community has the same agreement as the 1,000 plus and other communities – all agreeing to send pre-determined resources, without reservation, to assist a stricken community.
-Without a formal written mutual aid agreement (such as MABAS), a request for mutual aid assistance becomes a voluntary act, putting the Fire Chief and his employing community who might send the resource, at great risk should equipment be damaged, or a firefighter is injured or killed in the line of duty.
+As a MABAS member agency, your community has the same agreement as the 1,175 other communities – all agreeing to voluntarily send pre-determined resources, without reservation, to assist a stricken community.
+Without a formal written mutual aid agreement (such as MABAS,) a request for mutual aid assistance becomes a legal quandary.
+A Fire Chief and his employing community sends resources at great risk should equipment be damaged or a firefighter is injured or killed in the line of duty.

-When crisis strikes a community, costs should be the last thing thought of.
+When a crisis strikes a community, costs are the last thing on the collective mind.
 MABAS provides immediate response resources at no cost or fee under daily operations.
 How can a community afford not to be part of MABAS?